CEI Temporary Auditors

 In accordance with Article 10(1) of the CEOS:

-— for grades AD 5–AD 6 a level of education which corresponds to completed university studies of at least three years, as attested by a diploma obtained no more than six years prior to the deadline for applications for this call; or
+(i) a level of education which corresponds to completed university studies of at least three years, as attested by a diploma obtained no more than six years prior to the deadline for applications for this call; or

-Please note that only diplomas that have been awarded or recognised in EU (or former EU) member states or that are the subject of equivalence certificates issued by the authorities of one of these Member States shall be taken into consideration.
+Please note that only diplomas and professional qualifications that have been awarded or recognised in EU (or former EU) member states or that are the subject of equivalence certificates issued by the authorities of one of these member states will be taken into consideration.

 4. Knowledge of languages

-As EN and FR are the official working languages of the Court, a sound knowledge of one of these languages (minimum level C1 in understanding, speaking and writing) is required.
+— As English and French are the official working languages of the ECA, a sound knowledge of one of these languages (minimum level C1 in understanding, speaking and writing) is required.
 If the candidate’s mother tongue is English or French, a sound knowledge of the other working language of the ECA (minimum level C1 in understanding, speaking and writing) is required.

 Knowledge of other languages would be considered an asset.